engrit-illinois/Invoke-TaskSequence/README.md

 Required string array.
 An array of strings representing one or more names of computers to target.

-### -TsPackageId \<string\>
-Required string.
-The PackageID of the desired TS to be run.
-Get this from the MECM console.
-The TS must be deployed to the target machine(s), to Software Center.

 ### -TsDeploymentId \<string\>
 Required string.
 The DeploymentID of the desired deployment of the desired TS.